daniol/lvm-ssh-transfer/README.md

 * **group**: Volume group
 * **volume**: Logical volume name
 * **dest**: IP address or hostname of the **target** server and, optionally, SSH user preceded by "@"
-* verify (optional): verify the integrity of the transfered data
+* verify (optional): verify the integrity of the transferred data

 ## Examples